Biography

 Kylie Kwong AM is a television chef, author, television presenter, and restaurateur from Australia.
 Kwong announced the closure of her eatery in 2019 due to a need for change in her fiftieth year.

-She is 53 years old as of 31 October 2022.
+Kyle, born Kylie Jane Kwong is 55 years old as of 31 October 2024.
 She was born on 31 October 1969 in Sydney, Australia.
-She was born Kylie Jane Kwong.

 Kwong went to Epping North School as well as Cheltenham Girls High School.
 She acquired the principles of Cantonese cooking from her mother a third-generation Chinese Australian.
 She learned her trade at Neil Perry’s Rockpool and Wockpool, and later at Restaurant Manfredi.